Provider approved by the California Board of Registered Nursing (Provider #16504) for 9.5 contact hours.

-This conference content meets the qualifications for 9 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
+The content of this virtual conference meets the qualifications for 9.5 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 Provider #138749

 Imagery International is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs.
 Imagery International maintains responsibility for this program/course and its content.

 Q: Who is eligible for Continuing Education Hours?

 A: RNs, MFTs, LCSWs, LPCCs, and LEPs.
 Your license number is required on the sign in sheet for each day of the conference.